auth0-sandbox/auth0-application-development/module03-instructions.md

     }
     ```

-    The exchange requires the original callback URL, and the session is used to cache the tokens for the user.
+    NOTE: The exchange requires the original callback URL, and the session is used to cache the tokens for the user.
     Remember, potentially thousands of SPA instances could be using this BFF all at the same time and the session
     is how we keep them all separated.